KrishnaB22/Azure-ML-Capstone/README.md

 The task we are going to solve with this dataset is to determine whether the given patient has a heart diesease( Binary - Classification).<br>
 For the task we are going to use all the given features in the dataset.
 ### Access
-The data is accessed in ML Studio workspace by using its url.<br>
+The data is accessed in ML Studio workspace by using its url from github.<br>
+For simplicity I have uploaded the datset to this repository as downloading a dataset through kaggle link in notebook requires login.<br>
+The dats is loaded using <i>TabularDatasetFactory()</i> function which is available in azure-ml.
 <br><br>
 ## Automated ML
 Automated Machine Learning(AutoML) is the process of automating the entire Machine Learning pipeline.